Frog Wall Hanging Crochet Pattern

 Fasten off invisibly leaving a long tail for sewing.

-SPROUT (DK weight yarn, 2.5mm hook – green)
+Sprout (DK weight yarn, 2.5mm hook – green)

 Ch 11, dc in second ch from hook, hdc in next ch, sc in next sl st in next.
 Ch 5, dc in second ch from hook, hdc in next ch, sc in next, sl st in same ch as previous sl st on starting ch.
 [Sl st] x5